ririvas/dotfiles/.config/nvim/README.md

 The plugin page has a guide for installing roslyn via custom mason repositories or manually.
 The simplest method was to use the script in the custom mason repo, Crashdummyy/roslynLanguageServer.

+> Roslyn also needs the dotnet 9 sdk installed

 ```Bash
 #!/bin/bash